 SPF (Sender Policy Framework) is a DNS text entry which shows a list of servers that should be considered allowed to send mail for a specific domain.
-Incidentally the fact that SPF is a DNS entry can also considered a way to enforce the fact that the list is authoritative for the domain, since the owners/administrators are the only people allowed to add/change that main domain zone.
+Incidentally the fact that SPF is a DNS entry can also considered a way to enforce the fact that the list is authoritative for the domain, since the owners/administrators are the only people allowed to add/change that domain zone’s records (i.e. you!).
 Let’s say you have an email server in your office, all email you send comes from one IPv4 address (globally routed) in which case your SPF record would just contain that one IP, and you could set it to hardfail stance.
+Anyone getting an email appearing to be from your domain, but not from this IP address could reasonably assume based on your SPF record that the source of the email is not legitimate.

-DKIM (DomainKeys Identified Mail) should be instead considered a method to verify that the messages’ content are trustworthy, meaning that they weren’t changed from the moment the message left the initial mail server.
+DKIM (DomainKeys Identified Mail) should be instead considered a method to verify that the messages’ content are trustworthy, meaning that they weren’t changed from the moment the message left the initial mail server and that the source is valid.
 This additional layer of “trustability” is achieved by an implementation of the standard public/private key signing process.
-Once again the owners of the domain add a DNS entry with the public DKIM key which will be used by receivers to verify that the message DKIM signature is correct, while on the sender side the server will sign the entitled mail messages with the corresponding private key.
+Once again the owners of the domain add a DNS record with the public DKIM key which will be used by receivers to verify that the message DKIM signature is correct, while on the sender side the server will sign the entitled mail messages with the corresponding private key.
+Anyone receiving an email from this domain can see the DKIM signature (signed using the private key) and can validate its legitimacy with the public key published in the domain DNS record; if its valid the email can be safely assumed to have come from a legitimate source and un-tampered with, i.e. the public key wouldn’t be able to verify the signature if it hadn’t been signed by the complimentary private key of the domain owner or had been changed along the way.

 Setup SPF, DMARC and DKIM for GMail